mmistakes/minimal-mistakes/_drafts/2018-04-27-clojure-is-the-devil.md

 Dynamic languages allow you to write and change your code rapidly but that ability comes with a price.

-The price of a dynamic language is often described as the fact that compilers cannot type check data at compile time and therefore bugs that would be found at compile time creep into runtime and, if your testing is not thorough, into production.
+The price of a dynamic language is often described as the fact that compilers cannot type check data at compile time and therefore bugs that would be found at compile time creep into run time and, if your testing is not thorough, into production.

 Although true, my personal experience is this is not a big a problem as some might claim.
-Given that you should adopt a thorough testing regime to validate your solution against your design and, more importantly, your business problem, if your test feedback loop is short enough this cost of dynamic languages is not enough to negagte the benefits of moving fast.
+Given that you should adopt a thorough testing regime to validate your solution against your design and, more importantly, your business problem, if your test feedback loop is short enough this cost of dynamic languages is not enough to negate the benefits of moving fast.

 Before I move off the subject of compile time checking I want to address the argument of many adherents of